What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

 But the reviewer said the opportunity was undercut by management.
 "I saw no convincing commitment to quality (vapid, hollow town hall buzzwords aside) or tangible progress made toward establishing core systems, and at the time I left I still could not get answers to the same very basic compliance questions."

 Not all recent Glassdoor reviews for Theranos were negative.
-Some, like this February 2017 review from someone who identifies as an R&D employee are jarringly upbeat:
+Some, like this February 2017 review from someone who identifies themselves as an R&D employee, are jarringly upbeat:

 The company culture: "They know they have drained the victim dry."